Exemption info for TC students

 Everything from TC remains examinable, and the pre-course guidance will explain how to recap your assumed knowledge.

 Students with accredited degrees may have received exemptions, but it is best practice to revisit the previous subjects from university that enabled you to get an exemption, for a quick refresher.
+There will also be a jump in the workload from university to TPS so think about preparing for this change in pace.

 You don’t need to wait until you get to TPS to do so.
 Once you have your ICAS website login, you can catch up with the TC materials by accessing these from the website.